 Please stay up to date on the advice in your location and contact us should you have any concerns.

 Alternatively you may wish to obtain Teaching Practice experience via one of our webinars.
 For more information click here

 Schools internationally are still recruiting, however start dates are being pushed back until the end of the year.
 With travel restrictions in many countries we advise all students to check the government advice on traveling abroad in your country.

-If you are considering a TEFL course or have just completed your course you can start applying for jobs, but please expect to not start your employment until at least autumn 2020.
+If you are considering a TEFL course or have just completed your course you can start applying for jobs.
+Recruiters are actively recruiting and we expect start dates to be early 2021.